WetHat/obsidian-importer/tests/ebooks/epub/test-result/📓TypeScript Deep Dive/Iterators.md

 Again.
 Iterator itself is not a TypeScript feature, this code could work without implementing Iterator and IteratorResult interfaces explicitly.
 However, it is very helpful to use these common ES6 [interfaces](Interfaces.md) for code consistency.

 Ok, Nice, but could be more helpful.
-ES6 defines the _iterable protocol_ which includes the ［Symbol.iterator］ `symbol` if the Iterable interface is implemented:
+ES6 defines the _iterable protocol_ which includes the \[Symbol.iterator\] `symbol` if the Iterable interface is implemented:

 ```
 //...